ruaridhcostello/web322-main/graded-work.md

 We have planned six (6) assignments during the term.

 Most assignments have a two-week lifetime.
-Most are independent of each other.
 If you do not submit an assignment by the due date, its grade is zero, and there is no opportunity to earn marks for a late submission.

 Each assignment will be worth 9% of your final course grade, exept the first assignment which is worth 5%.
 The total value of all assignments will be 50%.